msztolcman/ff/README.md

 And as Python module, must and with `.py` extension :)

-Plugin must validate input data (`argument`), and raise `PluginError` exception with approbiate message on any error.
+Plugin must validate input data (`argument`), and raise `FFPluginError` exception with approbiate message on any error.
 Plugin shouldn't raise any other exceptions.
-There is one caveat with this: `PluginError` exception is declared *inside* `ff`!
-When given plugin is imported, it is _monkeypatched_ and `PluginError` exception is injected into it.
+There is one caveat with this: `FFPluginError` exception is declared *inside* `ff`!
+When given plugin is imported, it is _monkeypatched_ and `FFPluginError` exception is injected into it.

 There is an example plugin, which allow us to search for files in specified size.
 Is in [project repository](https://github.com/mysz/ff/tree/master/ff_plugins) in directory plugins.
 You can use it as a base for your own plugins :)